jasontconnell/crudgeon/README.md

     - this one requires a bit of explanation.
 It uses convention.
 If you object is not a base type and it start with an I, it's an interface.
 Sorry.
 6. keys
     - include keys as a separate object
-7. sqlignore, csignore, jsonignore, xmlignore
+7. sqlignore, codeignore, jsonignore, xmlignore
     - these will usually be included in the data files, not in the config like 1-7
 8. xmlroot (xml root element name)
     - this object is an xml root. you can use it like   //+xmlroot RootName